Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

 - Date of issue of the Registration certificate.

 The dealers issue a revised invoice against already issued invoices in that specific period.
-This invoice is issued within one month from the registration certificate date of issue.
+This invoice is issued within 1 month from the registration certificate date of issue.

 Points to Remember